milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

+* Estimate average pairwise k-mer dissimilarity by calculating pairwise k-mer dissimilarity for only a subset of pairs

+* dynamically allocate memory to `fastp` based on the size of the input data

+* Why are environment variables not being passed to snakemake?

+* Add taxon keys to `samples.tsv`?

+* try submitting jobs to scavenger queue on first attempt, but switch to josephsnodes if job gets canceled

 * extract 4-fold degenerate sites using `degenotate` instead of `bedtools`?

 * add error checking to main snakefile